-Candied Carrots is a simple, tasty, healthy, and colorful side dish.
+Candied Carrots are a simple, tasty, healthy, and colorful side dish.
 It also can be a snack because it tastes so good with dip.
 Carrots contain many vitamins, minerals, and fiber, so you should cook carrots more often.
 Moreover, the recipe for candied carrots is so simple that anyone can cook it.

 THE BEST GLAZED CARROTS